RaYaRuss/Hotelier/README.md

 Welcome to my first application Hotelier!
 This project is created with Thymeleaf and Spring Boot.

-It is a web application for rooms reservations.
+This is a web application for rooms reservations.
 It can be used by travel agencies to share prebooked accomodation.
-This can reduce the number of cancellations due to not sold rooms.

 Deployed to :